Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Numerical Studies

-Next, we compare the MSE of the portfolio risk measures computed from all four designs.
-We consider $\alpha = 0.99$ to emulate tail risk estimation.
-The four risk measures we consider are; i) the $\alpha$-quantile of $\mu(\theta)$, $\mu_\alpha$, ii) indicator risk measure $\E[I(\mu(\theta)>49)]$, iii) hockey stick risk measure $\E[(\mu(\theta)-49)I(\mu(\theta)>49)]$, and iv) squared tail risk measure $\E[(\mu(\theta)-49)^2]$.
-The latter three tail risk measures emulate probability of large losses, expected excess loss, and expected squared excess loss, respectively.
+Next, we consider different numbers of outer scenarios $M$ and compare the MSEs of the portfolio risk measures computed from all four designs.
+We set confidence level $\alpha = 0.99$ to emulate tail risk estimation.
+The four nested statistics we consider are: (i) the $\alpha$-quantile of $\mu(\theta)$, (ii) indicator risk measure $\E[I(\mu(\theta)>49)]$, (iii) hockey stick risk measure $\E[(\mu(\theta)-49)_+]$, and (iv) squared tail risk measure $\E[(\mu(\theta)-49)_+^2]$.
+The latter three measures emulate probability of large losses, expected excess loss, and expected squared excess loss (similar to semivariance, but measures variability in the tail), respectively.
 All are common in practical ERM problems.
-These risk measures cannot be calculated analytically, thus were estimated via MC simulation by sampling $10^8$ outer scenarios $\theta$s and computing $\mu(\theta)$ at each $\theta$ from its analytical expression, which are then used to compute the four risk measures of interest. based on these $10^8$ conditional means, the $99\%$-quantile is $\mu_\alpha\approx48.916$; this was the reason we chose $49$ as the threshold in the other risk measures.
+These statistics cannot be calculated analytically, thus were estimated via MC simulation by sampling $10^8$ $\theta$s and computing $\mu(\theta)$ at each $\theta$ from its analytical expression, which are then used to compute the four nested statistics of interest.
+Based on these $10^8$ conditional means, the $99\%$-quantile is $\mu_\alpha\approx48.916$, which is why $49$ is chosen as the threshold in the other nested statistics.

-Table~\ref{tab:ERM} presents the MSE of different nested statistics computed from the four designs in comparison.
-The MSEs are computed from $1{,}000$ independent macro replications.
-For the optimal design, as $M$ is increased by a factor of two, each risk measure's MSE also shrinks by approximately a half, which is consistent with our asymptotic results in Section~\ref{sec:asymptotics}.
-Also observe that the optimal design's MSEs are significantly lower than those of the standard design's and the regression's, for all risk measures and $M$.
-Moreover, the optimal design's MSEs are within the same order of magnitudes as those of the standard design$^+$, even though the latter requires a much larger simulation budget.
-Specifically, the optimal design's simulation budget is roughly $250$ and $1{,}760$ times smallerthan the standard design$^+$ when $M=512$ and $M=4{,}096$, respectively.
+Table~\ref{tab:ERM} presents the MSE of the nested statistics computed from the four experiment designs by running {$10{,}000$} macro runs. {Excluding when $M=128$,} the optimal design's MSEs for all nested statistics are lower than those of SNS and the regression approach.
+Moreover, the optimal design's MSEs are within the same orders of magnitude as those of SNS+ even though the latter requires a much larger simulation budget; {the optimal design's simulation budget is about $247$ and $1{,}760$ times smaller than that of SNS$^+$ when $M=512$ and $M=4{,}096$, respectively.} Further, for $M\geq 512,$ the MSE of each risk measure computed from the optimal design also shrinks by approximately a half when $M$ increases by a factor of two, which is consistent with our asymptotic results in Section~\ref{sec:asymptotics}.